BrandonBian/UV-Net/README.md

 --experiment_name [mandatory]: choose a name for this experiment, and the results and weights will be saved in directory "results/[name]"

 --fixed_split [optional]: if True, then use pre-defined split generated from assembly graph split (see Note 2); if False, randomly generate splits
---use_previous_split [optional]: if True, then use existing "train.txt" and "test.txt", making sure not to change the split --checkpoint [optional]: if specified, then automatically using existing "train.txt" and "test.txt", and loading model from checkpoint
+--use_existing_split [optional]: if True, then use existing "train.txt" and "test.txt", making sure not to change the split --checkpoint [optional]: if specified, then automatically using existing "train.txt" and "test.txt", and loading model from checkpoint
 --gpus [optional]: number of gpus to use (e.g., 0 for using CPU or 1 for using a single GPU)
 ```